fotisz/queenAI/README.md

-# queenAI
+# Another simple chess AI

-Another simple chess AI
+A demonstration of recursion using the [Eight queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
+The eight queens puzzle is the problem of placing eight chess queens on an 8x8 chessboard so that no two queens threaten each other.